sahilgupta/sbi-fx-ratekeeper/README.md

 ![Download historical SBI TTBR CSV](https://raw.githubusercontent.com/sahilgupta/sbi_forex_rates/main/images/Download%20historical%20SBI%20TTBR%20CSV.gif)
 <br/>

+The link to the PDF file (saved from the SBI servers) is also published with each day's data to make it easy to verify.
+They are also available in the *pdf_files/* folder.

 **Note:**
-The PDF files too from SBI servers are available in the *pdf_files/* folder.
 The reference rates are on the 2nd page of each PDF.

 ## Known Limitations